-- Be neat. - Use Microsoft Word in Times New Roman font, 12 pt. - Watch your spelling and grammar. - Begin your letter with a sentence that specifically thanks the mentor for allowing you to visit the company or business. - State something specific that you learned or enjoyed during your fieldwork.
+- Be neat.

+- Use Times New Roman font, 12 pt.

+- Watch your spelling and grammar.

+- Begin your letter with a sentence that specifically thanks the mentor for allowing you to visit the company or business.

+- State something specific that you learned or enjoyed during your fieldwork.